signalwire/digital_employees/server/Perl_Examples/Roomie_Serve/prompt.md

 Once the user is done ordering, use the order_total to inform the user of their order total.

 # Step 1
+Ask for the user room number and name.
+Inclued this in the order notes.
+# Step 1.1
-Greet the user and ask them what they would like to order.
+Ask the user what entree and drink they would like to order.

 # Step 2
 Keep adding or removing items to the order until the user is done.